-Later, after using (and loving) my ASC logo for some time, I became conflicted when I realized I had to acknowledge the Shield’s problematic, broader symbolism.
-The logo was almost scrapped, but after much thought, I arrived at a powerful, secondary interpretation.
-In this unintended context, the Ankh inside the Shield represents the struggle to live —fully and freely— within systems of oppression (again, recalling the PE logo).
+I later became conflicted about the Shield, when I realized I had to reconcile its problematic, broader symbolism.
+The whole logo was almost scrapped, but after some thought, I arrived at a powerful, secondary interpretation.
+In this unintended context, the Ankh’s emergence through the Shield represents tension, and the struggle to live —fully and freely— despite systems of oppression (again, recalling the PE logo).

-In 2017, I refreshed Ankh, Shield & Circle as its own streetwear brand, with me as CreaDir (Creator + Creative Director).
-Since then, it’s been the home of all my designs for various projects (#INTLPLAYER; THE #DOWNNOW PROJECT), and not limited by my infrequent music activity.
+In 2017, I refreshed Ankh, Shield & Circle as its own streetwear brand, liberated from my infrequent music output, but with me as CreaDir (Creator + Creative Director).
+Since then, it’s become the home of all my designs for various activities like The #DOWNNOW Project, #INTLPLAYER, and 1stOFF / 44=8 (s/o Shepard Fairey).
 The online #ASCbrand x Threadless shop is now open— click the banners.

 I’m a logos and branding enthusiast.
 Check out these cool articles on logo design | logo color | hidden symbolism | Bob Noorda | Eric Haze | Milton Glaser | Paul Rand | Tom Geismar | 13 AAGDs you should know: part one and part two | car logos | and rap logos.
 Watch these cool, little videos from PBS Off Book and Vox Media, and the ingenious, animated short film, LOGORAMA —I don’t know how they got away with all the intellectual property (PE cameo at 8:39), but I hope there’s a sequel.